kateowo/lava-rising/README.md

 # Lava Rising Datapack for Minecraft 1.17

-A lightweight and easy-to-use datapack that makes the lava rise from the bottom of the world to the top, forcing players to build up and attack, or get engulfed by the lava.
-You have one life, once you die, you're out and left to spectate the game.
-The last player remaining wins!
+Battle it out in the well-known challenge of Minecraft, but the Lava Rises.
+Get time to prepare in the beginning stages before lava begins to engulf the world from the bottom to the top, who will come out victorious in the final battle?

 **Video showcasing the pack in action:**